The family signature theorem: Ranicki

 are isomorphisms. \end{enumerate} Define face maps $d_i : \Mock^P(d)_p \to \Mock^P(d)_{p-1}$ by restricting $E$ to the $i$th face $\Delta_i^{p-1} \subset \Delta^p$, and taking those $[E_\sigma]$ with $\sigma \leq \Delta_i^{p-1}$. \end{definition}

-\begin{remark} It is worth emphasising that these are not Poincar{\'e} complexes (or -ads) in the sense of \cite[Section 2]{WallBook}---and so in the sense we have used earlier in this paper---as we are only asking for duality with $\bZ$-coefficients rather than with all local coefficients.
+\begin{remark} It is worth emphasising that such $E$'s are not Poincar{\'e} complexes (or -ads) in the sense of \cite[Section 2]{WallBook}---and so in the sense we have used earlier in this paper---as we are only asking for duality with $\bZ$-coefficients rather than with all local coefficients.
 This is deliberate! \end{remark}